the-advoid/ad-void/README.md

 <br>

-<sub>※ The author might earn commissions with some affiliate links, but at no cost to you.</sub>
+<sub>&dagger; The author might earn commissions with some affiliate links, but at no cost to you.</sub>

 <br>